mas99001/gulp-update-changelog/README.md

-# Update the Changelog with latest commit log from git
+# Update the Changelog with latest-commit-log from git

 ## Prepare the Environment -- Windows
 1. Install node.js from [HERE](https://nodejs.org/en/download)